All Products

 DTS cannot migrate DDL operations related to the primary key of a table for which CDC is enabled.

-• If the number of CDC-enabled tables to be migrated in a single data migration task exceeds 1,000, the precheck fails.
+• If the number of CDC-enabled tables to be migrated in a single data migration task exceeds 1,000 or the value set in The maximum number of tables for which CDC is enabled that DTS supports. the precheck fails.

 • DTS automatically creates a destination database in the ApsaraDB RDS for SQL Server instance.
 However, if the name of the database to be migrated does not conform to the naming convention of ApsaraDB RDS for SQL Server instances, you must manually create a database in the destination ApsaraDB RDS for SQL Server instance before you configure the data migration task.
 For more information, see Create a database.